memorycircuits/syndb-docs/docs/dataset/2-upload.md

 - Data licensing agreement with the license of your choice, see [guide to pick license](../guides/choose_dataset_license.md)

 #### Data standardization
 Your imaging metrics must be in dataframe or tabular data format like Excel, CSV, or (even better) parquet.
 The column names must be in the SynDB standardized format.
-You can find supported column names for each SynDB table in the {{ dataset.schema_list_url }}.
+You can find supported column names for each SynDB table in the [schema overview]({{ source.dataset.schema_list_url }} "Link to GitHub where the overview is versioned").

 Raw files including meshes or SWL files, you can upload them as well.
 You have to place the absolute path to the file in your table file.
 The following are supported (this list is upto date):